juliensees/Google-cybersecurity-certificate-notes/module-7.md

   - has an extensive collection of built-in code that can be imported to perform tasks

 #Python Script
-- # - hash symbol indicates a comment - the programmer is describing their intention behind the code
+-#- hash symbol indicates a comment - the programmer is describing their intention behind the code
     - common practice to start with a comment
-  # Print Hello Python
-  print ("Hello Python!")
+  "# Print Hello Python"     ----- don't use quotes print ("Hello Python!")
     - print () -- outputs a specified object to the screen. so the initial hash (#) comment says what you want to do with the code, and the code below signifies the code to do that.

 - Syntax - refers to the rules of the correct structure of programming language